1,000+ Opportunities

 Advancing Nebraska Communities

-Based on current listing details, eligibility includes: Police, fire, and EMS departments in Nebraska communities with 5,000 or fewer residents, or Mills, Harrison, and Pottawattamie Counties in southwest Iowa.
-Must be municipality, government entity, nonprofit, or rural fire district.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Police, fire, and EMS departments in Nebraska communities with populations of 5,000 or fewer, or Mills, Harrison, and Pottawattamie Counties in southwest Iowa.
+Confirm the full requirements in the official notice before applying.

 The Omaha Award is sponsored by Walter Scott Family Foundation.
 A competitive grant program for health and human service agencies addressing the basic needs of vulnerable populations.
 Funding supports general operations, programs, and capacity building in the areas of food, shelter, health, and personal care.
 Geographic focus: Omaha-Council Bluffs metropolitan area Focus areas: Basic Needs, Food Security, Health, Housing, Human Services